swiftlang/swift-package-manager/Documentation/Development.md

 This document contains information on building and testing the Swift Package Manager.

-## Using Swift compiler build script
+## Using the Swift compiler build script

 The official way to build and test is using the Swift compiler build script.
 First, follow the instructions provided